ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 **Severity split inputs:**\

 Acute myocardial infarction was split into two severity levels by length of time since the event – days 1 and 2 versus days 3 through 28.
-Disability weights were established for these two severities using the standard approach for GBD 2019.
+Disability weights were established for these two severities using the standard approach for GBD.

 .. list-table:: Severity distribution for acute myocardial infarction
    :widths: 15 25 12